How does Reset This PC work in Windows 10?

 Now refer to the following steps to see how it works.

 Step 1.
 Go to Download Center or click the button below to download and install AOMEI Backupper Standard on your computer.

 Step 2.
 Click System Backup under the Backup tab.
 If you need to backup the entire hard drive, just select Disk Backup instead.

 Step 3.
 To make a system backup even easier, AOMEI Backupper Standard will include all the related partitions in the backup automatically.
 You need to just click to specify a location to save the image backup.

 Step 4.
-For auto backup task, just click the Schedule link down the button to configure one.
-After that, click Start Backup to start the backup.
+For auto backup task, just click Schedule to configure one.
+After that, click Start Backup to launch the backup process.